guardian/source/docs/rfcs/no-unusable-components-line-in-the-sand.md

 It needs JavaScript to achieve this.
 The web platform provides no obvious default widget to fall back to – it's not just a visual treatment of standard widget.

-If we server render it, users without javascript enabled (or who have not yet downloaded the bundle) will be presented with an unresponsive CTA.
+If we server render it, [users without JavaScript enabled](https://kryogenix.org/code/browser/everyonehasjs.html) (or who have not yet downloaded the bundle) will be presented with an unresponsive Toggle Switch until the JavaScript arrives.

 ## Proposal